MichalSara99/lss2/index.md

 ### Support or Contact

-Having trouble with LSS?
+Having trouble with LSS2?
 You can open [issue](https://github.com/MichalSara99/lss/issues) or contact me on mail *michal.sara99@gmail.com* and I’ll try and help you sort it out.